Why is scaled pipe length measured differently in Bentley's Civil products (ex: OpenRoads Designer) compared to the OpenFlows products? (ex: StormCAD)

-When the hydraulic calculations are considered the length is measured from center to center, whereas when you are measuring the length with Subsurface Utilities, the length measured is face to face length.
+When the hydraulic calculations are considered the length is measured from center to center, whereas when you are measuring the length with OpenRoads Designer, the length measured is face-to-face length.

-Here is the look at the length measured for hydraulic calculations and using Subsurface Utilities; i.e., lengths measured center to center and face to face.
+Here is the look at the length measured for hydraulic calculations and using Subsurface Utilities (V8i SELECTseries 4 but the same concept applies to OpenRoads Designer) ; i.e., lengths measured center to center and face to face.

 Center-to-center vs wall-to-wall length and slope calculations